 Evidence suggests that it is not important for remote learning to be delivered in real time.
 It can be delivered in another way, e.g. by video which pupils can access at a time that suits them.
 This might help to address access issues where pupils are sharing a computer or technology with other family members.

-There is a need to ensure that the school’s approach is consistent with NASUWT advice on arrangements for remote teaching, learning and support.
+There is a need to ensure that the school’s approach is consistent with NASUWT advice on Arrangements for Remote Teaching, Learning and Support.

-Research should be commissioned to examine how remote and blended learning is being implemented in schools and settings.
-This should seek to identify examples of effective practices and explain why these are effective.
-It should examine practices for different ages and phases of education (including primary, secondary, special, and post-16).
-It should also address the role of government, national and local infrastructures, and to the policies and resources needed to implement and sustain effective practice.
+Research should be commissioned to examine how the ongoing use of remote education in schools and settings.
+This should seek to identify examples of effective practices, including for different ages and phases of education (including primary, secondary, special, and post-16).
+It should also address the role of government, national and local infrastructures, and the policies and resources needed to implement and sustain effective practice.

-2. Connections to the school curriculum
+Connections to the school curriculum

 There should be clear links between the content of remote learning activities and the wider school curriculum.
 Remote learning should be an integral part of the planned school curriculum.
-This is important if remote learning is to build on pupils’ prior learning and teachers are to address gaps in pupils’ knowledge and understanding through face-to-face teaching or remote teaching.
+This is important if remote education is to build on pupils’ prior learning and teachers are to address gaps in pupils’ knowledge and understanding through face-to-face teaching or remote teaching.

 Equality, equity and inclusion

 Evidence reveals that pupils from disadvantaged backgrounds are more likely than their peers to face barriers to remote learning because they do not have access to technology.
-Schools will need to ensure that all pupils have access to technology if they are expected to participate in remote learning online.
+Schools need to ensure that all pupils have access to technology if they are expected to participate in remote learning online.
 Schools might consider placing lessons online so that they can be accessed at times that suit the pupil (e.g. if the pupil shares technology with other family members) rather than expecting pupils to participate in live lessons.

 Schools must comply with equalities legislation.
-It is vital that all pupils can access learning and schools may need to remove barriers to participation and/or provide additional targeted support to particular pupils or groups of pupils.
+It is vital that all pupils can access learning, and schools may need to remove barriers to participation and/or provide additional targeted support to particular pupils or groups of pupils.
 Schools should undertake equality impact assessments to identify issues and needs and take action to address those issues and needs.
 Schools should establish whether particular pupils are facing barriers to accessing remote learning and/or need additional or specialist support in order to access that learning.